Diabetes and Peripheral Artery Disease

 One of the most important things for patients with diabetes is to practice proper foot hygiene and foot care.
 Working hand in hand with our podiatrists helps to get a good evaluation of their feet by ordering the appropriate screening tests and consulting for proper foot care.
 As a diabetic, it’s very important to be evaluated at least annually to exclude any potential serious risk factors for developing wounds that are very difficult to heal or symptoms such as neuropathy or foot pain that may be secondary to the lack of blood flow.
 Foot care is especially important for diabetics, and it needs to involve our podiatry colleagues, be proactive, and be completed annually to ensure close monitoring and effective management.

-Can Peripheral Arterial Disease cause wounds to heal slower?
+Can Peripheral Artery Disease cause wounds to heal slower?

-What is the biggest risk factor for Peripheral Arterial Disease?
+What is the biggest risk factor for Peripheral Artery Disease?

-There are multiple risk factors for developing Peripheral Arterial Disease.
+There are multiple risk factors for developing Peripheral Artery Disease.
 One of the most common, in terms of the highest risks, is diabetes.
-There are also other comorbid conditions, such as high blood pressure and hypercholesterolemia, that can all lead to the development of atherosclerosis and peripheral arterial disease.
+There are also other comorbid conditions, such as high blood pressure and hypercholesterolemia, that can all lead to the development of atherosclerosis and peripheral artery disease.

 Related Blogs & Videos